 Steve co-founded Hagens Berman in 1993 after his prior firm refused to represent several young children who consumed fast food contaminated with E. coli—Steve knew he had to help.
 In that case, Steve proved that the poisoning was the result of Jack in the Box’s cost cutting measures along with gross negligence.
 He was further inspired to build a firm that vociferously fought for the rights of those unable to fight for themselves.
 Berman’s innovative approach, tenacious conviction and impeccable track record have earned him an excellent reputation and numerous historic legal victories.
 He is considered one of the nation’s most successful class-action attorneys, and has been praised for securing record-breaking settlements and tangible benefits for class members.
 Steve is particularly known for his tenacity in forging consumer settlements that return a high percentage of recovery to class members.

-- Managing Partner of Hagens Berman Sobol Shapiro LLP and Co-Managing Director of Hagens Berman UK LLP
+- Managing Partner of Hagens Berman Sobol Shapiro LLP and Co-Managing Director of Hagens Berman EMEA LLP

 - Visa MasterCard ATM Antitrust Litigation - $27 billion